peter-evans/kdef/docs/docs/def/acl.md

 - **principals** ([]string), required

     Principals to create ACLs for.
-When using Kafka simple authorizer this must begin with `User:`.
+When using Kafka simple authorizer, this must begin with `User:`.

 ## Examples